 How to Treat Gardenia Stem Canker and Galls

 Avoid stressing the plant by maintaining a steady water and feeding regimen.
-If a plant becomes infected, remove it and destroy it.
+If a plant becomes infected, remove and destroy it.
 The fungus spreads through humidity and moisture and can survive the cold of winter inside the plant.
 Plant new gardenias in a different location.